adamhamlin/vext/README.md

 This extension contributes the following settings:

-* `text-toggler.autoFormatOnToggleCommentType`: Enable/disable auto-format (with `Rewrap`) when toggling comment type.
+* `text-toggler.autoFormatOnToggleCommentType`: Enable/disable auto-format (using `Rewrap`) when toggling comment type.
 Defaults to false.

 ## Known Issues